ppy/osu-wiki/news/2023/2023-12-12-how-advances-in-technology-affected-the-osu-community.md

 Mechanical keyboards have been a thing for decades, however after Razer put [gaming and mechanical switches into a compelling package](https://press.razer.com/product-news/the-worlds-first-mechanical-keyboard-designed-for-gaming-launched-at-gamescom-2010/), that launched the chain reaction that resulted in the mechanical keyboard market we know of today.

-By 2010, osu! players were already shifting away from clicking circles with their mouse, to mashing with their Zs and Xs keys, so it would make sense that as these new mechanical keyboards were getting easier and cheaper to adopt into their setups.
-While there's nothing stopping anyone from playing osu! with the membrane keyboards, the community at large is guiding the newer players to purchase a mechanical keyboard, which is essential to the rhythm-based gameplay.
+By 2010, osu! players were already shifting away from clicking circles with their mouse, to mashing with their Z and X keys, so it would make sense that as these new mechanical keyboards were getting easier and cheaper to adopt into their setups.
+While there's nothing stopping anyone from playing osu! with membrane keyboards, the community at large is guiding the newer players to purchase a mechanical keyboard, which is essential to the rhythm-based gameplay.

 The mass adoption of mechanical keyboards was not just limited to the osu! community, but in the gaming community as altogether, and you'd be hard-pressed to find a gaming setup without one of these smack-dab in the middle of any gamer's desk nowadays.